alverena/documentation/admin_guide/app_look_feel/system_config.rst

 Google Settings
 ^^^^^^^^^^^^^^^

 The only integration by default available in the community editions is integration with Google.
-In the *"System →
-Integrations  →  Google Settings"* you can define the details used for google single sing-on,  which enables user with the same Google account email address and OroCRM primary email address to log-in only once in the session, as described in the relevant :ref:`guide <admin-configuration-google-settings>`
+In the **System> Integrations>Google Settings** you can define the details used for google single sign-on,  which enables user with the same Google account email address and OroCRM primary email address to log in only once in the session, as described in the relevant :ref:`guide <user-guide-google-single-sign-on>`

 Email Settings
 ^^^^^^^^^^^^^^